dchest/webp-quicklook/README.md

 Installation
 ------------

 Click "Downloads" and download the latest version.
-Unzip it, and put into `~/Library/QuickLook` (or `/Library/QuickLook`).
+Unzip it, and put `WebP.qlgenerator` into `~/Library/QuickLook` (or `/Library/QuickLook`).
 You may need to reboot to enable it (or open Terminal and run `qlmanage -r`).

 Development Notes